WELCOME & OVERVIEW

 THE CRAWFORD PHD ETHIC

-The ultimate purpose of our work at Crawford PhD is to get you to finish your degree in the shortest time possible with the least hassle necessary.
+The ultimate purpose of our work at Crawford PhD is to help you complete your degree with the least hassle possible.
 But that takes more than good admin and good supervision: it also takes good community members who look out for each other in an ethic of mutual care and responsibility.

 So with good will and in good faith, get to know your fellow students -- get to know about their lives and their research, and if you notice that someone is struggling, take the time to have a chat or to tell someone about it.
 Anything discussed with a Crawford PhD staff member will be treated in confidence, so whether its your problem or someone else's problem, flag it with us.
 Problems left unattended only get worse (you already know this), so get help early.